Zaberahmed/Squash-Booking-App/README.md

 9. Now push your changes by typing 'git push origin dev'.
 This will also push the changes into remote repo.

-10. Now go back to your branch by typing 'git checkout <your_branch>' and start coding again.
+10. Now go back to your branch by typing 'git checkout <your_branch>' and start coding.

+11. If you see the branch you are working on is not updated then update your branch with the latest updates from the remote repo.
+Type 'git fetch origin && git merge origin/dev' and your branch will be updated as well.

 **\*\***More instructions\***\*\*\*\***